facebookresearch/nevergrad/docs/wizard.rst

 I find the results in `MicroPredictions <https://microprediction.github.io/optimizer-elo-ratings/>`_ interesting: I reproduced some of their results so that I am convinced.
 BOBYQA, and its implementation there, are definitely interesting contributions to the state of the art.

 Nevergrad features an enormous `list of benchmarks <https://github.com/facebookresearch/nevergrad/blob/master/nevergrad/benchmark/experiments.py>`_.
-Importantly, Nevergrad is PyPi-packaged and each benchmark can be run in one line.
+Importantly, Nevergrad is PyPi-packaged and each benchmark can be run in one line:

 .. code-block:: bash